 - Set primary manager when an account is created

 When enabled, HelloID will set the manager attribute of the target account to the Person's primary manager during the Create lifecycle stage.
 If this setting is disabled, the manager attribute will remain blank.

 - Update manager when account is updated

-When correlation is enabled, HelloID will look for existing accounts in the target system that match up to person records from the source data.
-It does this by matching the correlation fields you define in this tab.
-In the screenshot below, we have told HelloID that if the
+When correlation is enabled, HelloID looks for existing accounts in the target system that match with Persons records generated from the source system(s).
+It does this by matching the correlation fields defined in this tab.
+In the screenshot above, we have told HelloID that if the

 After configuring the correlation options for the target system, you may generate a correlation report once the system is saved.
 This report will allow you to see which accounts have been correlated with source records, and vice versa.
 This is useful for identifying accounts in the target system that need to be updated so as to correlate with their source record.

 At the bottom of the Correlation report tab, you will find the Manually correlate area.
 In this area, you may select from a list of Persons who have not yet been correlated to an account (left), and then select from a list of accounts that have not yet been correlated to a Person (right), and tie them together within HelloID.

 After you have selected a Person (left) and a target system account (right), you will be able to select the Link account to person button, as shown below.
 When you manually correlate accounts in this way, HelloID will update the target account with the source record's external ID.
 The field that will be updated is the one selected in the Account Correlation Field dropdown in the Correlate tab.